Overview

 Progress

 Shows how key metrics evolved across the selected date range.
 Highlights whether all tracked metrics are trending upward ("strong momentum") or if some need attention.
-Includes period-over-period comparisons for Throughput and Business Value.
+Includes period-over-period comparisons for Throughput and Impact.

 Performance trends charts

-Individual member performance trends shown as line charts with Issues and Business Value tabs.
+Individual member performance trends shown as line charts with Issues and Impact tabs.
 Tracks each member's accumulated delivery over time against the team average.
 Available in Weekly, 4-Week Avg, 13-Week Avg, and Monthly views.

 Output by member

 Horizontal bar charts comparing individual output.
-Shows both Issues and Business Value side by side with team max and average reference lines.
+Shows both Issues and Impact side by side with team max and average reference lines.

 Performance distribution